abishek28007/logical-code/interview-problems/README.md

 ####  longest-palindromic-substring

 A palindrome is a sequence of characters that reads the same backwards and forwards.
 Given a string, s, find the longest palindromic substring in s.

+####  validate-balanced-parentheses

+Every opening bracket must have a corresponding closing bracket.
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']'.